78 rpm Record Labels - P

 Perfect Record Company, 1922-1938.
 Perfect was a dime store label marketed by Pathe Freres through July 1929.
 After that Perfect was part of the ARC lineup.
 The first label, octagonal in shape, is from the 1922/23 period.
 They then added the disc worshipping nudes.
 The next two have slight variations in the border and the second adds the company name in the bottom.
 The next one has 'Electric' written above Perfect.
 The next two have 'E' above the song title.
 After that is the "Star Series."
 Next are two black records with black labels, the second showing 'Electric' above Perfect but also a variation on the nudes picture.
 That's followed by a purple label electric.
 The last label style, blue and silver, was used in 1937 and 1938.
 This particular one is from 1938.

 Peter Pan Records.
 1950s.
+Above.
 This label was owned by Synthetic Plastics Corp.
 Newark, NJ.
-While the example on the left credits manufacture to Synthetic the one on the right credits General Moulding Co. of Newark, NJ.
+While the first three examples credit manufacture to Synthetic the one on the right credits General Moulding Co. of Newark, NJ.